TheRealMichaelWang/NoHoPython/README.md

   - Clean, precise error messages during compile time
   - Runtime errors, such as assertion faliures or index-out-of-bounds errors, are reported with their locations in the source code.
   - Reports informative, pythonic stack traces (not only for user-defined, NHP functions but also for calls to foreign C functions)
+  - Built-in memory debugging that can report memory leaks